the-jame/shaqbot/README.md

-# Discord Chat Bot - music NOT working.
-Youtube broke it again.
+# Discord Chat Bot - YoutTube broke all music functions.
 ***
 This is a simple Node.js based chat and music bot for Discord.